 Pallets can and should be reused to the greatest extent possible.
 Many vendors in Massachusetts will take pallets back after a delivery.
 If not, there are also companies who accept, repair and resell gently used pallets.
 Smaller generators could offer pallets to their employees in a reuse area or post on a materials exchange board.
 If pallets can no longer be reused, they can be recycled.
 To find a pallet recycler in your area, please visit our Recycler Database.

 To help businesses comply with Massachusetts Department of Environmental Protection (Mass DEP) Waste Ban for pallets and other materials, RecyclingWorks developed the following sector-specific tip sheets, available in both English and Spanish.
 Tip sheets for additional business sectors will be posted below as they are available.
+If you are interested in having any of these materials translated into another language, please contact RecyclingWorks at (888) 254-5525 or email@example.com.

 Once in a pallet processing facility, the different materials are separated, managed, and recycled according to their highest end-use and marketability.
 Depending on their material type, pallets can be broken down and recycled alongside wood, plastic, paper or metal.
 The most common type, wooden pallets, are usually considered clean wood and can be dismantled for scrap wood, chipped, composted, turned into yard mulch, or used as boiler fuel.